cea-hpc/modules/doc/source/cookbook/top-priority-values.rst

 others and the value it sets should persist even if another modulefile loaded after attempts to alter the variable.

-When using the ``setenv`` modulefile command, a *top priority value* should persist over later setenv tries.
-On ``append-path`` modulefile command, this top priority value should stay last position and for ``prepend-path`` modulefile command, value should stay first position.
+When using the :mfcmd:`setenv` modulefile command, a *top priority value* should persist over later setenv tries.
+On :mfcmd:`append-path` modulefile command, this top priority value should stay last position and for :mfcmd:`prepend-path` modulefile command, value should stay first position.

 Implementation
 --------------